 To assess your reactions to different workplace challenges, the assessment includes situational judgement style questions.
 You will be required to indicate how you would respond to certain scenarios by ranking given options.

 The written material provided will also give rise to verbal reasoning style questions.
-You will need to understand the information - and its implications - and use it to answer a range of questions on the featured businesses.
+You will need to understand the information - and its implications - and use it to answer a range of questions about the featured businesses.

 Upon completion of the test, you will be given a personalised report of your performance.
 This will highlight your areas of strength and provide advice on how to improve your performance in relation to the KPMG core strengths (as discussed at the end of this article).